 Our collection expectations are based on account characteristics and economic variables.
 Additional adjustments are made to account for qualitative factors that may affect the payment behavior of our consumers and servicing related adjustments to ensure our collection expectations are aligned with our operations.
 We continue to refine our process of forecasting collections both domestically and internationally with a focus on operational enhancements.
 Our collection expectations vary between types of portfolio and geographic location.
-For example, in the UK, due to the higher concentration of payment plans, as compared to the U.S. and other locations in Europe, we expect to receive streams of collections over longer periods of time.
 As a result, past performance of pools in certain geographic locations or of certain types of portfolio are not necessarily a suitable indicator of future results in other locations or for other types of portfolio.